plotly/Yun-Messenger/README.md

 ```

-It works over Arduino's `Bridge` abstraction and saves you the hassle of opening TCP sockets, parsing streaming data, and communicating with several different subscribers.
+It works over Arduino's `Bridge` abstraction but saves you the hassle of opening TCP sockets, parsing streaming data, and communicating with several different subscribers.
 It was developed for [Plotly's real-time plotting library on the Yún](https://github.com/plotly/arduino-api/tree/master/plotly_yun).

 ## Getting Started